dcsync/pycobalt/README.md

     engine.loop()

-error handling and argument checking is similar. error messages are printed to the script console.
+Error handling and argument checking is similar.
+Error messages are printed to the script console.

 events
 ------

-registering an event handler:
+Registering an event handler:

     import pycobalt.engine as engine
     import pycobalt.events as events